kindscript-tools/KindScript/README.md

 ### 📄 Insurance Appeal Letter Generator
 Gently drafts a letter to appeal an insurance denial.
 Includes both a **professional** and a **gentler** tone option, so you can match the style to your needs.

+### ✉️ Refill Request Generator
+Creates a clear, polite message requesting a medication refill — for yourself or someone else.
+Choose between a **friendly note** or a **bullet-style entry**, and include any helpful context.

 ---